annotation/stam/extensions/stam-csv/README.md

 STAM CSV *SHOULD* use ``,`` as delimiter and it *SHOULD* use quoting only when necessary (i.e. because there is a comma or newline in the value itself).
-Literal quotes in side a quote can be denoted by escaping with a backslash, i.e. ``\"`` Newlines in cells *MUST* be permitted and *SHOULD* be unix-style (i.e. without carriage return).
+Literal quotes inside a quote can be denoted by doubling the quote.
+Newlines in cells *MUST* be permitted and *SHOULD* be unix-style (i.e. without carriage return).
+Records are also delimited by single newlines (which technically violates RFC4180).
 The first line of each STAM CSV file *MUST* be the header defining the columns, exactly as defined in this specification, and differing per CSV file.

 We represent hierarchical information in two ways; first by splitting various items over multiple CSV files, and having a STAM public identifier to link